Home

 Rochdale Dog Rescue does NOT put dogs to sleep

-We have built a good relationship with a local pound, where the staff are very caring and do their best for the dogs in their trust.
+We have built a good relationship with several local pounds, where the staff are very caring and do their best for the dogs in their trust.
 As with all council contracted pounds, they work under local and national government rules.
 The local council has a duty to house a dog for 7 days, in the hope that it will be reclaimed.
 At the end of the 7 days, the dog faces being put to sleep.
-This is where Rochdale Dog Rescue steps in and works with the pound to ensure that unclaimed dogs are moved to appropriate safe rescues, for a new chance at life.
+This is where Rochdale Dog Rescue steps in and works with the pounds to ensure that unclaimed dogs are moved to appropriate safe rescues, for a new chance at life.

 Rochdale Dog Rescue aims to never let a healthy dog be put to sleep for lack of a rescue space.